 6. Marketing and Pre-Opening Expenses

-Beyond the physical construction of your hotel, marketing, and Pre-Opening expenses should be kept in mind while you are considering how much it costs to build a hotel.
-If you are able to do that then it will be a successful launching and attract guests.
-Let’s explore how you can do this.
+Beyond the physical construction of your hotel, marketing and pre-opening expenses should be kept in mind while considering how much it costs to build a hotel.
+If you can do that, it will be a successful launch and attract guests.

 6.1.
 Creating Buzz: Marketing and Advertising Costs